 Students requested more upper-level textbooks in the course reserves collection.

-Several students mentioned missing Quimbee.
+Many students mentioned missing Quimbee.

 For complete survey results, see the report linked above.
 (Note that student comments are not included in this public version of the report, but all students comments were reviewed and are being taken into consideration by the Law Library as we plan for future improvements.)

-The law library is working on implementing the following improvements in response to student feedback from the 2025 survey:
+The Law Library is working on implementing the following improvements in response to student feedback from the 2025 survey:

 Underused services: